trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ## DID Documents
+This section is normative.

-1. `did:webs` DID documents MUST be generated or derived from the [[ref:Keri event stream]] of the corresponding AID.
+1. `did:webs` DID documents MUST be generated or derived from the [[ref: Keri event stream]] of the corresponding AID.
     1. Processing the [[ref: KERI event stream]] of the AID, the generation algorithm will be reading the AID [[ref: KEL]] and any anchored [[ref: TELs]] to produce the DID document.
 1. `did:webs` DID documents MUST be pure JSON.
 They MAY be processed as JSON-LD by prepending an `@context` if consumers of the documents wish.
 1. All hashes, cryptographic keys, and signatures MUST be represented as [[ref: CESR]] strings.
 This is an approach similar to multibase, making them self-describing and terse.